 Benefits

 The most amazing fact about this building material is that it can be used to create any kind of look, thanks to its beautiful texture and aesthetic value.
-Elegant patterns, unique shapes and also the growth of lichen on the rocks are very difficult to be recreated.
+Elegant patterns, unique shapes, and also the growth of lichen on the rocks are very difficult to be recreated.

-Added to this, stone veneer lasts as long as several centuries and will hence offer a great sturdiness to your retaining wall.
+Added to this, stone veneer lasts as long as several centuries and will hence offer great sturdiness to your retaining wall.
 No cracks will develop on the wall, nor will its color fade with time.

-Furthermore, it is one of the lighter options for building material available, making it much easier to build the wall.
+Furthermore, it is one of the lighter options for building materials available, making it much easier to build the wall.
 Also, the solid core required for the stone veneer can be built in any thickness or height, which signifies its great flexibility.

 Disadvantages

 Firstly, it is not as affordable an option as the manufactured materials.
-At times, it also might be difficult to match every piece with the existing architectures.
+At times, it also might be difficult to match every piece with the existing architecture.
 Besides, the services of professional contractors are generally involved in the installation.

 Poured Concrete